 UK Administrative Review Processing Time 2026

-UK administrative review processing times have lengthened significantly in 2025–2026.
-In-country administrative reviews (FLR, ILR, in-country Skilled Worker / Student) typically take 8 to 12 weeks from application.
-Overseas administrative reviews (out-of-country Skilled Worker, Student, dependant) typically take 6 to 12 months — substantially longer than the previous published service standard of 28 days.
-Where the application's underlying purpose is time-sensitive (course start date, employment offer, family event), the AR processing delay alone may make AR unsuitable as the primary remedy — applicants should consider whether reapplication with the original evidence (plus any new evidence to cure the original refusal ground) would be faster.
+In-country administrative reviews typically take 8 to 12 weeks in 2026.
+Overseas reviews take 6 to 12 months — far beyond the old 28-day service standard.
+Where the underlying purpose is time-sensitive (course start, job offer, family event), the AR delay alone may rule it out as the primary remedy — reapplication with corrected evidence is often faster despite the higher fee.

-A common follow-up question is whether visa issuance processing time is then extended further after a successful administrative review.
-The answer is yes — where AR overturns a refusal and remits the case for re-decision, visa issuance after AR success can take a further 4 to 8 weeks for in-country applications and 4 to 12 weeks for overseas applications.
-The overall timeline from original refusal to visa grant via successful administrative review can therefore exceed 12 months for overseas applications.
-Where this time pressure is incompatible with the applicant's underlying purpose (university course, employment start, family event), reapplication may be the faster route — particularly where the original refusal can be addressed by curing the evidential gap with a fresh application.
+A common follow-up is whether processing extends further after a successful review.
+It does — where AR overturns a refusal and remits the case, visa issuance takes a further 4 to 8 weeks in-country and 4 to 12 weeks overseas.
+The full journey from refusal to grant via overseas AR can therefore exceed 12 months.
+Where that timeline is incompatible with a course, job, or family event, a fresh application curing the original evidential gap is usually the faster route.

 AR Processing Times Compared to Other UK Visa Remedies